breucode/envkeg/README.md

 You can also define your own separator by calling for example `parseListFromEnv("myOtherIntList", ';')`.

 ## Install dependency
-This dependency is available at jcenter.
+This dependency is available at [Maven Central](https://search.maven.org/artifact/de.breuco/envkeg).

 Note: Prior to version 0.5.0.1, envkeg is only available at jcenter.
 After 0.5.0, envkeg moved to maven central.